Cart 0

 Yapa holds a BA in economic geography from Penn State University, and received his MFA in Fiction from Hunter College in New York City.
 While at Hunter, Yapa was also awarded the Alumni Scholarship & Welfare Fund Fellowship, which is given to one fiction student every three years, and was twice selected as a Hertog Fellow, working as a research assistant for Zadie Smith and Ben Marcus.

 The biracial son of a Sri Lankan father and a mother from Montana, Yapa has lived around the world, including The Netherlands, Thailand, Greece, Guatemala, Argentina, Chile, China, and India, as well as, London, Montreal, and New York City.
-He currently divides his time between New York City and Montreal, and teaches in the low-residency MFA Program at Sierra Nevada College in Lake Tahoe.
+He lives in Washington, DC with his wife and kids.

 Image GALLERY